Contact

 Just about every country in the world has at least one winery that produces alternative fruit wines.
 There are locations all around the world, such as Massachusetts in the USA, where grapes can’t grow due to their climate.

-Crops typically used in making fruit wines include apples, plums, raspberries, cherries, peaches, blackberries, pineapples, pears and even watermelons.
+Crops typically used in making fruit wines include apples, plums, raspberries, cherries, peaches, blackberries, pineapples, pears, and even watermelons.
 Should you attempt to make these types of wines yourself it’s important to make sure you pick overripe fruits but avoid those with too many bruises.

 The fruit juice is then put into a fermenting container.
 Yeast can be found naturally in some fruits (such as grapes) and can also be produced through laboratory processes on other fruits.
 Yeast consumes the available sugar in juice and converts that sugar into 50% alcohol.
 The process called Chaptalization helps increase the alcohol content of the finished wine.